Music

 We also have a range of peripatetic teachers available to teach instrumental lessons in Steel Pans and Brass instruments.
 Hampshire Music Service offer instrumental lessons in Woodwind and Strings, and The Rock and Pop Foundation offer instrumental lessons in Piano/Keyboard, Drums, Guitar and Voice.

 As a department we produce two main concerts a year: Christmas and Summer (or Spring), as well as being heavily involved in the musical side of school productions.
-Last year, The Wizard of Oz was a huge success celebrating our talented students both musically and theartrically.
+Last year, 'Joseph and the Amazing Technicolour Dreamcoat' was a huge success celebrating our talented students both musically and theatrically.

 Key Website to Support Learning / Useful Resources: